LordOfCorners/lordofcorners.github.io/_posts/2016-05-29-long-and-foster.markdown

 {% include image-row.html image2="portfolio/lf/long-and-foster-wide.gif" image3="portfolio/lf/buying-priorities.png" %}

 One part of the site that involved a lot of `UX thinking` and `iterative prototyping` was a priority sorting tool (demonstrated above) that buyers and sellers can use to figure out what their needs are and share them with a Long & Foster agent.
-This helps generate higher quality leads for the client because the agents gain a better sense of the customer's needs than a traditional lead form.
+This helps generate higher quality leads for the client because the agents gain a better sense of the customer's needs than a traditional lead form. `The finished site saw a 4x increase in leads, with hundreds of thousands of users and more than 10,000 agents.`

 {% include image-row.html image1="portfolio/lf/communities.png" %}